 Payment made within 15 days of the scheduled due date.

-For IBR, you have a partial financial hardship when the annual amount due on all of your eligible loans or, if you are married and file a joint federal income tax return, the annual amount due on all of your eligible loans and your spouse's eligible loans, exceeds 15 percent of the difference between your adjusted gross income (AGI), as shown on your most recently filed federal income tax return, and 150 percent of the annual poverty guideline amount for your family size and state of residence: Annual amount of payments due > 15% [AGI - (150% x applicable poverty guideline amount)].
+A circumstance in which the annual amount due on all of your eligible loans or, if you are married and file a joint federal income tax return, the annual amount due on all of your eligible loans and your spouse's eligible loans, exceeds 10% (for the Pay As You Earn Repayment Plan and for new borrowers under the IBR plan) or 15% of the amount by which your adjusted gross income (AGI) exceeds 150% of the annual poverty guideline amount for your family size and state of residence.

-The Pay As You Earn plan is a repayment plan with monthly payments that are limited to 10 percent of your discretionary income (the difference between your adjusted gross income and 150 percent of the poverty guideline amount for your state of residence and family size, divided by 12).
-To initially qualify for the Pay As You Earn plan and to continue to make income-based payments under this plan, you must have a partial financial hardship (and be a new borrower).
+The Pay As You Earn Repayment Plan is a repayment plan with monthly payments that are limited to 10% of your discretionary income (the difference between your adjusted gross income and 150% of the poverty guideline amount for your state of residence and family size, divided by 12).
+To initially qualify for the Pay As You Earn Repayment Plan and to continue to make income-based payments under this plan, you must have a partial financial hardship (and be a new borrower).

 Amount withheld by an employer from employee's earnings.
-Some examples are: Federal Income Tax (withholding), Social Security, Medicare, State Taxes, Other Deductions (Health Insurance, Retirement Plan, etc.).
+Some examples are: Federal Income Tax, Social Security, Medicare, State Taxes, Health Insurance, Retirement Plan, etc.

 A loan made under the Federal Perkins Loan Program for students with exceptional financial need.
 Perkins Loans are administered by the school.

-Direct PLUS Loans are loans for eligible graduate or professional students and eligible parents of dependent undergraduate students to help pay for the cost of the student's education at participating schools.*
+Direct PLUS Loans and FFEL PLUS Loans are loans to eligible graduate or professional students and eligible parents of dependent undergraduate students to help pay for the cost of the student's education at participating schools.*

-Includes Direct PLUS Loans (made through the William D. Ford Federal Direct Loan Program) and Federal PLUS Loans (made through the Federal Family Education Loan Program.**)
+Includes Direct PLUS Loans (made through the William D. Ford Federal Direct Loan Program) and FFEL PLUS Loans (made through the Federal Family Educational Loan Program.**)

 Students' loan information doesn't include PLUS loans taken out by parents on their behalf.

-** The FFEL Program ended July 1, 2010 and no new loans have been made since that date.
+**The FFEL Program ended June 30, 2010 and no new loans have been made under the FFEL Program since that date.

-Poverty guideline amount is the figure for your state and family size from the poverty guidelines published annually by the U.S. Department of Health and Human Services (HHS).
+Poverty guideline amount is the figure published annually by the U.S. Department of Health and Human Services (HHS) and differs by family size and state of residence.
 The HHS poverty guidelines are used for purposes such as determining eligibility for certain federal benefit programs.
 If you are not a resident of a state identified in the poverty guidelines, your poverty guideline amount is the amount used for the 48 contiguous states.